Szpachlan/antiCL-NUI/README.md

 ## - Other pros
 Using NUI also brings many other benefits, such as flexibility for customization, better scaling, and being invisible in screenshots (as many FiveM anticheats have OCR systems, and Pixel_AntiCL tends to result in false bans on a wide range of FiveM servers)

-## Credits :
-The script has been brought to you by the one and only unique FiveM anticheat, [fiveguard.net](https://fiveguard.net/)